-- 4-3.
-Primary Shopping Areas are designated for each of the borough's Town Centres and their boundary is defined on the Policies Map. - 5-4.
-Within Primary Shopping Areas, residential development is supported above ground floor level. - 6-5.
-Within the Primary Shopping Area, Sui Generis and Use Class F1 uses may be permitted at ground floor level where the development: - (a) Would not lead to a clustering of businesses not within Use Class E and/or result in more than 25% of ground level uses within that Primary Shopping Area not being within Use Class $E_2^{106}$ - (b) Would add to the range and diversity of uses on offer, helping to increase footfall. - (c) Would not harm amenity or give rise to increased noise, litter, disturbance, or antisocial behaviour. - (d) Can be suitably accessed, serviced and ventilated. - (e) Is designed to promote public safety and prevent crime. - (f) Maintains an active street frontage, inclusive of security features. - (g) Makes use of a continuously vacant unit marketed for a period of 12 months for sale/rent with no demonstrated interest. - 7-6.
-Outside the Primary Shopping Area a broader range of uses will be supported at ground floor level, where these are consistent with other Local Plan policies, and provided that the proposed use is: - (a) The proposed use is ccompatible with, and does not compromise, surrounding existing uses or users. - (b) Maintains or enhances existing levels of amenity, environmental quality, security and safety. - (c) Secures an efficient use of the site and where possible existing buildings. - (d) Supports the role and vitality of the Town and Local Shopping or district Centre.
+- 3. Primary Shopping Areas are designated for each of the borough's Town Centres and their boundary is defined on the Policies Map. - 4.
+Within Primary Shopping Areas, residential development is supported above ground floor level. - 5.
+Within the Primary Shopping Area, Sui Generis and Use Class F1 uses may be permitted at ground floor level where the development: - (a) Would not lead to a clustering of businesses not within Use Class E and/or result in more than 25% of ground level uses within that Primary Shopping Area not being within Use Class E. 102 - (b) Would add to the range and diversity of uses on offer, helping to increase footfall. - (c) Would not harm amenity or give rise to increased noise, litter, disturbance, or antisocial behaviour. - (d) Can be suitably accessed, serviced and ventilated. - (e) Is designed to promote public safety and prevent crime. - (f) Maintains an active street frontage, inclusive of security features. - (g) Makes use of a continuously vacant unit marketed for a period of 12 months for sale/rent with no demonstrated interest. - 6.
+Outside the Primary Shopping Area a broader range of uses will be supported at ground floor level, where these are consistent with other Local Plan policies, and provided that the proposed use is: - (a) Compatible with, and does not compromise, existing uses or users. - (b) Maintains or enhances existing levels of amenity, environmental quality, security and safety. - (c) Secures an efficient use of the site and where possible existing buildings. - (d) Supports the role and vitality of the town or district centre. - (e) Is suitably accessible and serviced by necessary infrastructure such as highways, parking, water and waste water supply, gas and electric.

-&lt;sup>106 As reported through the Council's AMR/Retail Occupancy Survey.
+$^{^{\}rm 102}$ As reported through the Council's AMR/Retail Occupancy Survey.